watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

     - Provide a vendor neutral solution so that a specific on-premises or cloud environment does not become a new dependency.

-4. Migrate data from MongoDB on-premises to CosmosDB with the least change possible to the application code.
+4. Migrate data from MongoDB on-premises to Azure CosmosDB with the least change possible to the application code.

 5. Continue to use Git repositories for source control and integrate into a CICD workflow.